KianBahasadri/bahasadri.com/docs/features/file-encryptor/FEATURES.md

 Encrypt personal files to ensure privacy, even if devices are lost, stolen, or accessed by unauthorized parties.

+### Quick Text Encryption

+Quickly encrypt sensitive text content like passwords, private notes, or confidential messages without needing to create a file first.
+Perfect for secure sharing of text snippets.

 ## User Benefits

 -   **Secure**: Client-side encryption ensures files are never transmitted or stored in unencrypted form